October 4, 2022Cuentos Hispanos – Welcome Center Gallery

 Hear the stories, los Cuentos Hispanos.

-Cuentos Hispanos is on display in the Welcome Center Gallery September 17–October 15, 2022
+Cuentos Hispanos is on display in the Welcome Center Gallery from September 17–October 15, 2022

 Chomingo Rivas was born in Suchitoto, El Salvador during the Salvadoran Civil War.
 His home inspires his work by connecting with the soft eyes of abuelas and the strong backs of the people in the campo where he grew up.
 Having earned accreditation in Visual Arts from the National Center for Arts (CENAR) in 2012, Chomingo continues to fill his community with color.
 His work is exhibited in San Salvador’s Museo MARTE and has permanent pieces at Centro Arte Para la Paz where he facilitated art classes for children and adults.
 Chomingo moved to Lancaster, Pennsylvania in February of 2020.
 His work continues to highlight the prevention of violence, women empowerment, homages to war veterans, and the importance of elders.